• Skip to main content

 • Pour the cream into a bowl, then cover the top with plastic wrap to prevent a skin from forming, leave it to cool down completely.

 • Put the Kunafa in a large bowl, then use your hands to tear it or use kitchen scissors to cut it into 2-3 cm strips.
 Try to separate the individual strands from each other.
-When you have a pile of fine strips of Kunafa, pour the melted ghee into the Kunafa and mix it thoroughly (rub the Kunafa with ghee using your hands).
+When you have a pile of fine strips of dough, pour the melted ghee into the dough and mix it thoroughly (rub the Kunafa with ghee using your hands).

-• Grease a 10-inch baking pan with butter.
-Spread the butter well in the bottom and the sides of the pan.
+• Grease a 10-inch baking pan with ghee.
+Spread the ghee well in the bottom and the sides of the pan.

-• Grap a handful of Kunafa and add it to the pan, fluff it up while adding it, so you don't get any clumps in the Kunafa.
-Keep adding it until you cover the pan bottom with Kunafa.
-After that, use any heavy object such as a measuring cup to press on the Kunafa until you get a flat layer of Kunafa.
+• Grab a handful of the dough and add it to the pan, fluff it up while adding it, so you don't get any clumps.
+Keep adding it until you cover the pan bottom with dough.
+After that, use any heavy object such as a measuring cup to press on the Kunafa until you get a flat layer.

 • Pour the cream filling in the centre of the pan and spread it out over the first Kunafa layer.
 Once the cream is spread, fold in any excess Kunaff walls down over the layer.